Table of Contents

 Assembly

-- Pair it with sides like roasted vegetables, mashed potatoes, or a fresh salad.
+- Pair with sides like roasted veggies, rice, mashed potatoes, or a crisp salad.

-Presentation Tip: Arrange sliced chicken neatly on a platter with complementary colors for an Instagram-worthy spread 📸.
+✨ Presentation Tip: Arrange your chicken on a platter with vibrant sides for a beautiful, restaurant-style dish

 Storage and Make-Ahead Tips

-- Let the chicken cool before refrigerating to prevent condensation.
+- Let the chicken cool slightly before refrigerating to avoid condensation.

-- Store in an airtight container for up to 3-4 days.
+- Place in an airtight container and refrigerate for up to 3–4 days.

-- Reheat gently in the microwave or oven to retain moisture.
+- Reheat gently in the oven or microwave, adding a splash of broth or water to preserve moisture.

 Recipe Variations

-- Marinate chicken in yogurt, lemon juice, and spices for a flavorful twist.
+- Marinate in yogurt, lemon juice, garlic, and spices for tenderness and bold flavor.

 Conclusion